 Discover new ways of approaching religious built heritage

 I am a master's student of Art History at the National Autonomous University of Mexico (UNAM).
 I have just started the third semester of this programme.
 During the previous one, I had the opportunity to do an academic exchange at the University of Groningen (UG), in the Netherlands.
-At the UG, I enrolled myself in the Faculty of Theology and Religious studies, where I attended six courses of the first semester of the Religion and Cultural Heritage master programme.
+At the UG, I enrolled myself in the Faculty of Theology and Religious studies, where I attended six courses of the first semester of the Heritage and Religion master's programme.

 The main goal of the exchange was to improve my formation on cultural heritage topics.
 Now that I have concluded my exchange, I must say that the goal was achieved and that the overall experience was enriching, not only on an academic level, but also in the personal domain.

 I got the chance to discover new ways of approaching religious built heritage, specifically historical churches.
 Due to a constant decrease of attendance, these buildings find themselves in a crossroads: Finding a new purpose and meaning in the context of a secularized society, or become obsolete.